thacherT1D/webdevstuff/Client_Side_Frameworks_(Angular)/Unit-2/08-services.desc.md

 ## Objectives
 - Explain what a singleton is.
-- Understand and use Angular services
+- Use Angular services and factories
-- Understand and use Angular factories
+- Express the differences between Angular services and factories.

 ## Resources